The Girl Can't Help It: Plot

-Miller sets to work by showing Jordan off around numerous night spots; his machinations arouse interest in Jordan and soon offers of contracts follow.
-However, Miller realizes that Jordan really just wants to be a homemaker and tries to persuade Murdock not to push Jordan into a show-business career.
-He thinks he's succeeded when he reveals to Murdock that Jordan's singing is so bad it shatters light bulbs, but Murdock suggests that Jordan would be perfect for a song he composed while in prison, "Rock Around the Rock Pile" (a parody of "Rock Around the Clock").
+Miller tells Murdock that all Jordan really just wants to be a homemaker and tries to persuade Murdock not to push Jordan into a show-business career.
+When he tells Murdock that Jordan's singing is so bad it shatters light bulbs, Murdock insists on having Jordan record a song he composed while in prison, "Rock Around the Rock Pile" (a parody of "Rock Around the Clock").
 Miller reluctantly records Jordan performing the part of a prison siren in Murdock's song and heads to Chicago to promote it to Wheeler, a former mob rival of Murdock who now has a monopoly over the jukebox industry.

 Suspicious of Miller's reluctance to promote Jordan and of the obvious attraction between Miller and Jordan, Murdock has his associate Mousie wiretap a phone call between the pair.
 Feeling pity for them, Mousie edits out the romantic portions of their conversations and convinces Murdock that their relationship is strictly business.

 In Chicago, Wheeler is impressed by the song and Jordan's voice and offers to sign both Jordan and the songwriter.
-However, when Miller reveals that the songwriter is Murdock, Wheeler throws him out of his office and vows never to play the song.
+However, when Miller reveals that the songwriter is Murdock, Wheeler refuses to promote the song.
 A furious Murdock bullies bar owners into buying jukeboxes from him instead and successfully promotes his and Jordan's song.
 To prevent Murdock from stealing his business, Wheeler arranges to have Murdock assassinated at the rock show where Jordan will be making her debut.

-On his way to the show, Murdock confesses to Mousie that he doesn't want to marry Jordan.
+On his way to the show, Murdock confesses to Mousie that he does not want to marry Jordan.
 Mousie confesses that he altered the tape of Jordan and Miller's phone call and encourages Murdock to let Jordan marry Miller.
 Backstage at the show, Jordan confesses her love to Miller and they kiss.
 Jordan also admits that she is a talented singer, who lied because she did not want a show business career; she goes on stage and performs a song about her love for Miller.
-When Murdock arrives, Miller declares to him that he and Jordan are in love; the delighted Murdock surprises Miller by shaking his hand and offering to be the best man.
+When Murdock arrives, Miller tells him that he and Jordan are in love; a delighted Murdock surprises Miller by giving him his blessing.

 Before Miller and Murdock can tell Jordan the good news, Wheeler's assassins shoot at Murdock.
-Miller fights them off and shoves Murdock on stage to perform his song, reasoning that the assassins won't shoot Murdock in front of so many witnesses.
+Miller fights them off and shoves Murdock on stage to perform his song, reasoning that the assassins will not shoot Murdock in front of so many witnesses.
 Wheeler arrives and, impressed by the audience's response to Murdock, calls off the assassination and signs Murdock instead.
 The film ends with Miller and Jordan kissing on their honeymoon, as Murdock and Mousie perform on a TV show in the background.
+In the epilogue, Miller and Jordan are revealed to have five children, whom Murdock often babysits.